When to visit the vet?

 Diagnosis

-The diagnosisA diagnosis is the identification of a disease or condition by its symptoms and/or results from diagnostic tests.
+DiagnosisA diagnosis is the identification of a disease or condition by its symptoms and/or results from diagnostic tests.
 It is the first step in the management and treatment of patients. of corneal dystrophyDystrophy refers to a group of conditions characterized by progressive weakening and loss of muscle mass.
-These conditions are often genetic and can affect various muscles in the body. is usually made by a thorough eye examination by a veterinarian or a specialized veterinary ophthalmologist.
+These conditions are often genetic and can affect various muscles in the body. is usually made through a thorough eye examination by a veterinarian or a specialized veterinary ophthalmologist.
 During the examination, a slit lampA slit lamp is a special microscope used in veterinary ophthalmology to examine the anterior structures of the eye in detail, including the cornea, the iris, and the lens.
-Examination with a slit lamp can aid in the diagnosis of eye diseases in dogs and cats. is used to examine the structure of the cornea in detail.
+Examination with a slit lamp can aid in the diagnosis of eye diseases in dogs and cats. is used to view the structure of the cornea in detail.

-In addition to the clinical examination, special staining tests such as the fluorescein test can be used to rule out other conditions such as corneal ulcers.
+In addition to the clinical examination, special staining tests such as the fluorescein test can be used to rule out other conditions like corneal ulcers.
 In some cases, genetic testing may be recommended to identify the specific type of dystrophyDystrophy refers to a group of conditions characterized by progressive weakening and loss of muscle mass.
 These conditions are often genetic and can affect various muscles in the body. and to obtain information for breeding advice.

 Therapy

 Treatment for corneal dystrophyDystrophy refers to a group of conditions characterized by progressive weakening and loss of muscle mass.
 These conditions are often genetic and can affect various muscles in the body. is often symptomatic, as there is no cure for the genetic cause.
 Regular check-ups are important to monitor the progressionProgression refers to the advancement or worsening of a disease over time.
-It describes an increase in the severity or extent of the disease symptoms. of the disease and initiate therapeutic measures if necessary.
+It describes an increase in the severity or extent of the disease symptoms. of the disease and to initiate therapeutic measures if necessary.

-In cases where the clouding of the cornea significantly impairs the dog’s quality of life, surgical removal of the deposits may be considered.
+In cases where the clouding of the cornea significantly affects the dog’s quality of life, surgical removal of the deposits may be considered.
 However, these procedures are complex and carry risks, so they are only recommended in severe cases.

 Prognosis and follow-up care

-The prognosis for dogs with corneal dystrophyDystrophy refers to a group of conditions characterized by progressive weakening and loss of muscle mass.
-These conditions are often genetic and can affect various muscles in the body. is generally good, as the disease often progresses slowly and many dogs experience only minor visual disturbances.
-The quality of life is maintained in most cases over long periods of time.
+The prognosisThe prognosis is the prediction of the likely course and outcome of a disease based on the general state of health, the nature of the disease, and the response to treatment.
+It can provide information on how a disease is expected to develop. for dogs with corneal dystrophyDystrophy refers to a group of conditions characterized by progressive weakening and loss of muscle mass.
+These conditions are often genetic and can affect various muscles in the body. is generally good, as the disease often progresses slowly and many dogs experience only minor vision impairment.
+In most cases, quality of life is maintained over long periods of time.

 Prevention